 The hotel is located in a privileged area outside of town, at the end of the bay and directly on the beach of Tamarindo, one of the most popular and beautiful swimming beaches of the pacific coast of Costa Rica.

-More than 95% of the 70 staff members are Costa Rican and most of them are from the region of Guanacaste.
-They work with joy and pride to make sure guests have a wonderful experience at Capitán Suizo.
+Capitán Suizo is run by 72 staff members, from which over 95% are Costa Rican and most of them are from the local region of Guanacaste.
+They work with joy and pride to make sure the guests have a wonderful experience.

-The management and the whole team are very much looking forward welcoming you at Capitán Suizo.
+The management and the whole team are very much looking forward to welcome you at the Hotel Capitán Suizo!

 Owner Family & General Manager

 Short History and Philosophy for Those Interested...

 After having managed a hotel in a well-known tourist region in Switzerland for 10 years, we started to look for a region where tourism was only just starting.
 Our vision was big: an environmentally conscious and future oriented beach hotel, in an excellent location with a family ambience, in the medium to upper price range and where price, quality and performance were in good proportion to one another.
 We wanted to create a relaxed and cheerful atmosphere where the guests as well as the employees would feel totally happy.
 In 1991 we found in Costa Rica the place where we wanted to make our dream come true.

 In 1992 we moved with our two children aged 7 and 10 and our dog “Max” to Tamarindo.
 In those days, life in the village was very simple.
 There was no television, garbage collection or banks.
 In the entire village there were only three telephones, which by law had to be public telephones.
 Cows, horses, pigs and chickens moved about freely.
 There was almost an unlimited freedom for humans and animals.